rosflight/rosflight_firmware/README.md

 7. Registering commands from onboard computer.

 Control and estimation are performed on the heartbeat of an IMU update (1000Hz), and it takes approximately 840us from this update to when control is written to motors.
 Most of this (590us) is taken up in I2C communication, while the rest is actual estimation and control.
 Serial write and read tasks are performed asynchronously by hardware units and consist of less than 1% of total CPU time.
 A detailed analysis of timing has been performed, and a summary of each function can be found in main.c.

+## FAQ

+##### 1. My flight controller doesn't seem to be responding - I don't get any IMU messages
+This is likely to be because the BOARD_REV parameter is incorrect.
+The estimation and control is run on the heartbeat of the accelerometer interrupt, which is attached to different pins on different revisions of the naze32.